marklogic-community/smart-mastering-core/examples/triggers/README.md

-# Data Hub Framework Flow Example
+# Data Hub Framework Triggers Example

-This example shows you how to integrate Smart Mastering with your Data Hub by using triggers to kick off the mastering process.
+This example includes triggers that will run Smart Mastering against your data as it is harmonized.

 ## Setup